codefordenver/community-planner-client/README.md

 # community-planner-client
+A positive social-mediaesque app that allows members of a group to interact with each other in positive ways.
+It has a chatting Slack like app, an event planner/calendar, and a profile section.
-Client for the community planner project - with Zulip mobile platform.
+Client for the community planner project - with Zulipchat mobile platform.